Skip to main content

 Choice of Filesystem

 2. Different file systems utilize space differently and require different amounts of overhead.
-As such, the number of storage units you will be able to fit on a given disk will depend to some extent upon the filesystem used to format the disk.
-In our personal experience, we've found that exFAT is more efficient than EXT4, and may allow one extra storage unit to be placed on the same physical disk.
+As such, the number of storage units you will be able to fit on a given disk will depend, to some extent, upon the filesystem used to format the disk.
+In our personal experience, we have found that exFAT is more efficient than EXT4 and may allow one extra storage unit to be placed on the same physical disk.

 We also recommend that you not encrypt the drive or partition used to store the PoST data.
-You should of course protect the local.key file (which contains a miner's private key and is located in the node_data/identities folder) and not allow it to fall into anyone else's hands, but full drive encryption feels like overkill and could slow down proof generation.
+You should, of course, protect the local.key file (which contains a smesher's private key and is located in the node_data/identities folder) and not allow it to fall into anyone else's hands.
+However, full-drive encryption is likely overkill and could slow down proof generation.

 Number of Units